Free shippingwithin New Zealand

 How, they ask themselves, could they have missed the signs?
 What did the counsellors at Victoria’s school know about her state of mind?
 Did her school friends have any idea how desperate she was?
 And above all, why would a beautiful, talented, much loved young woman take her own life?

-Loss Adjustment is a wake-up call.
+Loss Adjustment is a wake-up call for youth suicide prevention.
 New Zealand has the highest suicide rate for teenagers among the world’s wealthy developed countries.
 Most of those who kill themselves are, like Victoria McLeod, aged 15 to 19.
 Linda Collins examines the tragedy of teenage suicide from her profoundly personal viewpoint, while Victoria’s journals, uncovered after her death, give an incredibly valuable insight into the unseen stresses and anxieties suffered by many teenagers.